Chile–Peru relations: Military Regimes (1960s, 1970s)

 Relations remained sour because of the war.
 In 1975, both countries were on the brink of war, only a few years before the centennial of the War of the Pacific.
 The conflict was fueled by ideological disputes: Peruvian General Juan Velasco was a left-winger while Chilean General Augusto Pinochet was a right-winger.
 Velasco, backed by Cuba, set the date for invasion on August 6, the 150th independence anniversary of Bolivia, and the proposed date when Chile intended to grant this country with a sovereign corridor north of Arica, in former Peruvian territory, an action not approved by Peru.
 However, he was successfully dissuaded from starting the invasion on that date by his advisor, General Francisco Morales Bermúdez, whose original family was from the former Peruvian (currently Chilean) region of Tarapacá.
 Velasco later fell ill and was deposed by a group of generals who proclaimed Morales Bermúdez president on August 28.

 Morales Bermúdez assured the Chilean government that Peru had no plans for an invasion.
-Tensions mounted again when a Chilean spy mission in Peru was discovered.
+Tensions mounted again when a Chilean spy mission in Peru was discovered, ending with the expulsion of Chilean ambassador Francisco Bulnes Sanfuentes and the execution of Peruvian Air Force NCO Julio Vargas Garayar, who became the last person to be executed by Peru to date.
 Morales Bermúdez was again able to avert war, despite pressure from Velasco's ultranationalist followers.